Definitions

 Analytic

-An analytic is query logic used for detecting activity within a technology stack based on one more observables.
+An analytic is query logic used for detecting activity within a technology stack based on one or more observables.

 Analytic Robustness Categories